jmeier/moose-code-plugin/README.md

   - Edit this README.md with a meaningful description and all details desired.
 You may delete this section ("For Implementers") but leave "Setup for Users".

+  - Test your code.
+The best way to do this is to provide tests via the `test` folder.
+These tests can be executed using the `./run_tests` script (after compiling your app).

-  - Test and commit your changes.
+  - Commit your changes.

 - Provide the URL of your git-repository to your users so they can clone your repository as a submodule (see "Setup for Users").